 A trail is defined as a relatively narrow pathway (not a road) used for pedestrian, bicycle, or small vehicle travel on public or private property.
 For the purposes of complying with the Stormwater Regulations, PWD will determine whether a proposed project may be considered a trail.

-By their nature, it may be difficult for trail projects to meet applicable Channel Protection and Flood Control requirements, so use of DIC should be sought before considering any SMP implementation.
+By their nature, it may be difficult for trail projects to meet applicable Channel Protection and Flood Control requirements, so the use of DIC should be pursued before considering any SMP implementation.

-Athletic fields are typically made of porous surface types (e.g., natural or synthetic turf) but may or may not include run-on from adjacent DCIA.
+Athletic fields are typically made of pervious natural turf or porous artificial/synthetic turf but may or may not include run-on from adjacent DCIA.
 The replacement of existing athletic fields with natural turf often does not require an SMP for management of stormwater.
-For fields that include impervious surfaces, such as new bleacher areas or team dugouts, the designer should first explore ways to disconnect these surfaces rather than proposing an SMP.
+For fields that include impervious surfaces, like new bleacher areas or team dugouts, the designer should first explore ways to disconnect these surfaces rather than proposing an SMP.
 Redevelopment projects that propose natural turf athletic fields are often eligible for an Expedited Post‑Construction Stormwater Management Plan (PCSMP) Review (Section 2.4).
-The designer should select natural turf options for field design when appropriate, as synthetic turf fields will typically require structural and maintenance-intensive management strategies.
+The designer should select natural turf options for field design when appropriate, as artificial turf fields will typically require structural and maintenance-intensive management strategies.

-When synthetic turf fields require maintenance, the turf surface or drainage components may need to be replaced.
-Replacement of the synthetic turf surface or repairs to the drainage system that do not expose the subbase will not be considered earth disturbance.
+When artificial turf fields require maintenance, the turf surface or drainage components may need to be replaced.
+Replacement of the artificial turf surface, or repairs to the drainage system that do not expose the subbase, will not be considered earth disturbance.
 Modifications to the drainage system may affect the turf system’s ability to qualify as DIC.

 An example of a natural turf athletic field DIC is illustrated in Figure 3.5‑10.
-For this example, the designer should grade adjacent DCIA so that it can be disconnected to the vegetated areas.
+In this scenario, the designer should grade adjacent DCIA so that it can be disconnected to the vegetated areas.
 If this is not feasible, the designer should consider designing the athletic field to include a subsurface storage component to demonstrate compliance with the Stormwater Regulations, which is illustrated in Figure 3.5‑11.

-There are three main approaches for designing synthetic turf fields to meet the Stormwater Regulations: (1) designing the field to function as DIC; (2) designing the field, or a portion of the field, to function as an SMP; or (3) designing the field to convey stormwater to a separate SMP for treatment.
-The guidance below focuses on options (1) and (2), the two methods that are aimed at managing stormwater within the field itself, and describe PWD’s design requirements that apply to each of these approaches.
-Although there are fundamental differences between the primary use, design, and construction of synthetic turf fields and porous pavement systems, due to similarities in stormwater management function, PWD considers synthetic turf fields to be similar to porous pavement.
-As such, PWD’s requirements for synthetic turf fields as stormwater management systems are similar to the requirements for porous pavement systems.
+There are three main approaches for designing artificial, or synthetic, turf fields to meet the Stormwater Regulations: (1) designing the field to function as DIC; (2) designing the field, or a portion of the field, to function as an SMP; or (3) designing the field to convey stormwater to a separate SMP for treatment.
+The guidance below focuses on options (1) and (2), the two methods that are aimed at managing stormwater within the field itself and describe PWD’s design requirements that apply to each of these approaches.
+Although there are fundamental differences between the primary use, design, and construction of artificial turf fields and porous surface systems—like permeable pavers or reinforced turf—due to similarities in stormwater management function, PWD considers artificial turf fields to be classified as porous surfaces.
+As such, PWD’s requirements for artificial turf fields as stormwater management systems are similar to the requirements for porous surface systems.

-1. PWD will allow synthetic turf fields to be considered DIC if design of the field is in accordance with the design requirements of porous pavement DIC, as described in Section 4.2.
+- PWD will allow artificial turf fields to be considered DIC if design of the field is in accordance with the design requirements of porous surface DIC, as described in Section 4.2.
 If compaction of the subgrade is preferred for structural design purposes, infiltration testing must be performed during construction, after compaction of the subgrade, in accordance with Section 3.3.
 If infiltration is determined to not be feasible, the field area must be considered DCIA, treated as such when determining compliance with the Water Quality requirement, and modeled with a curve number of 98 in all required stormwater routing calculations.
-If an underdrain is proposed, the synthetic turf field will only be considered DIC if the first 1.5 inches of runoff can be stored below the lowest invert of the underdrain.
+If an underdrain is proposed, the artificial turf field will only be considered DIC if the first 1.5 inches of runoff can be stored below the lowest invert of the underdrain.

-3. Stormwater runoff from the field may be directed to a separate SMP for management.
-The designer is referred to Chapter 4 for guidance on, and requirements for, the design and implementation of a suite of acceptable SMPs.
+- Stormwater runoff from the field may be directed to a separate SMP for management.
+The designer is referred to Chapter 4 for guidance and requirements for the design and implementation of a suite of acceptable SMPs.

 3.5.6 Streets

-When new Streets are proposed as part of a development project, whether public or private in designation, the impervious area must be managed to meet the Water Quality requirement.
-To meet Water Quality, the runoff from the Street must be directed to an on-site SMP.
-It is acceptable for the on-site SMP to manage both Street runoff and runoff from the development site.
+When new streets are proposed as part of a development project, whether publicly or privately designated, the impervious area must be managed to meet the Water Quality requirement.
+To meet Water Quality, the runoff from the street must be directed to an on-site SMP.
+It is acceptable for the on-site SMP to manage runoff from both the street and the development site.
 On-site SMPs will be owned and maintained by the property owner (Chapter 6).

 New private streets can be managed in a similar manner to other private developments.
 Inlets, manholes, and conveyance piping will be owned and maintained by the property owner or their designee.
 In addition to the Water Quality requirement, the Channel Protection, Flood Control, and Public Health and Safety Release Rate requirements may also apply to the private street (Section 1.2.1).
 The designer should refer to Section 3.4.2 and Section 4.11 of this Manual for guidance on designing conveyance infrastructure.

-In most cases, the Green Inlet, inlet lateral, junction box, and the grey sewer system will be designed to PWD standards, located in a right-of-way, and PWD will own and maintain these systems.
+In most cases, the Green Inlet, inlet lateral, junction box, and the grey sewer system will be designed to PWD standards and located in a right-of-way., Upon completion, PWD will own and maintain these systems.